-CS205 Computer Software Applications in Healthcare
+CS205 Computer Software Applications in Healthcare 3 credits Prerequisites: None

 This course provides an overview of commonly available software tools used in healthcare, including an introduction to encoding tools and computer-assisted coding software used in healthcare data processing.
 Focus is placed specifically on healthcare software and its many uses, functions and applications in the medical office.
 Other processes such as medical office billing and information technology are also discussed.